Application Deadline is January 15

 A completed University of Hawai‘i graduate application form and transcripts of all prior college level work must be submitted to the Graduate Division office before January 15 for admission the following August.
 Application forms can be obtained from Graduate Division admissions office.

 In addition, the Department of Biology requires the following: (Please note that the Graduate degrees offered are in Zoology)

 - GRE General Test,

 - three letters of recommendation from persons who can appraise the student’s potential as an advanced degree candidate (these can use the Graduate Assistantship Evaluation form), and

 The GRE advanced test in Biology is not required but is recommended and, if provided, will be considered by the admissions committee.
 High scores on this test may also exempt incoming students from part of the diagnostic exam.

-Applicants wishing to be considered for either Research or Teaching Assistantships also need to submit a Graduate Assistantship Application and have three recommendations submitted using the Graduate Assistantship Evaluation form.
-These forms are available online.
+Applicants wishing to be considered for either Research or Teaching Assistantships also need to submit a Graduate Assistantship Application.

 Students are admitted to the Graduate Program in Biology ONLY if a member of the graduate faculty will “sponsor” that student, indicating that he or she is provisionally willing to serve as that student’s advisor.
 For this reason it is very important that prospective applicants contact appropriate faculty members well before the January 15 application deadline.